HL7/fhir-udap-security-ig/input/pagecontent/consumer.md

 For all successful token requests, the Authorization Server **SHALL** issue access tokens with a lifetime no longer than 60 minutes.

+### Refresh tokens

+This guide supports the use of refresh tokens, as described in [Section 1.5 of RFC 6749].
+Authorization Servers **MAY** issue refresh tokens to consumer-facing client applications as per [Section 5 of RFC 6749].
+Client apps that have been issued refresh tokens **MAY** make refresh requests to the token endpoint as per [Section 6 of RFC 6749].
+Client apps authenticate to the Authorization Server for refresh requests by constructing and including an Authentication Token in the same manner as for initial token requests.

 {% include link-list.md %}